-Professor Shlomo Benartzi is a leading authority on behavioral finance with a special interest in household finance and participant behavior in retirement savings plans.
-He received his Ph.D. from Cornell University’s Johnson Graduate School of Management, and is currently a Professor and co-chair of the Behavioral Decision-Making Group at UCLA Anderson School of Management.
+Shlomo Benartzi is a behavioral economist, interested in combining the insights of psychology and economics to solve big societal problems.
+His goal is to help people make better decisions on a very large scale.
+He received a Ph.D. from Cornell University?s Johnson Graduate School of Management, and is currently a Professor and co-chair of the Behavioral Decision-Making Group at UCLA Anderson School of Management.

-Professor Benartzi’s most significant research contribution is the development, with Richard Thaler of the University of Chicago, of Save More Tomorrow (SMarT), a behavioral prescription designed to help employees increase their savings rates gradually over time.
+Professor Benartzi?s previous work has demonstrated the potential for far-reaching improvement.
+Along with Richard Thaler of the University of Chicago, he pioneered the Save More Tomorrow? program (SMarT), a behavioral prescription designed to help employees increase their savings rates gradually over time.
 At one organization, SMarT increased employee savings rates from 3.5% to 13.6%.
 The SMarT program is now offered by more than half of the large retirement plans in the U.S. and a growing number of plans in Australia and the U.K. The program has also been incorporated in the Pension Protection Act of 2006, helping millions of Americans boost their retirement savings.
-A book on Save More Tomorrow and other practical behavioral finance solutions for improving retirement plans is scheduled for publication in April, 2012.

-Professor Benartzi has supplemented his academic research with both policy work and practical experience.
-He has advised government agencies in the U.S. and abroad and has helped crafting numerous legislative efforts and pension reforms.
-He has also worked with many financial institutions and served on about half a dozen advisory boards, and currently serves as an academic advisor and chief behavioral economist for the Allianz Global Investors Center for Behavioral Finance.
-Professor Benartzi is also a co-founder of the Behavioral Finance Forum, an organization dedicated to helping consumers make better financial decisions by fostering collaborative efforts between academics, industry leaders and government officials.
+Professor Benartzi has supplemented his academic research with policy work and practical experience.
+He has advised government agencies in the U.S. and abroad and has helped craft numerous legislative efforts.
+He has also worked with many financial institutions, served on multiple advisory boards and currently serve as an academic advisor and chief behavioral economist for the Allianz Global Investors Center for Behavioral Finance.

 Benartzi, Shlomo and Richard H. Thaler, “Behavioral Economics and the Retirement Savings Crisis,” Science, March 8, 2013, Vol. 339, pp. 1152–1153.